Fibre-Product Stability, Kummer Gluing, and Composita for Universal Koszulity: Introduction

 \section{Introduction}

 The discovery that Galois cohomology frequently exhibits Koszul-type homological behavior has reshaped our understanding of maximal pro-$p$ Galois groups.
-The Bloch-Kato conjecture (now the Rost-Voevodsky theorem) establishes that for a field $F$ containing $\mu_p$, the mod-$p$ cohomology ring $H^\bullet(G_F,\mathbb{F}_p)$ is a quadratic algebra—generated in degree $1$ with relations in degree $2$—and relates it to Milnor $K$-theory via the norm-residue isomorphism \cite{WeibelNormResidue}.
+The Bloch--Kato conjecture (now the Rost--Voevodsky theorem) establishes that for a field $F$ containing $\mu_p$, the mod-$p$ cohomology ring $H^\bullet(G_F,\mathbb{F}_p)$ is a quadratic algebra---generated in degree $1$ with relations in degree $2$---and relates it to Milnor $K$-theory via the norm-residue isomorphism \cite{WeibelNormResidue}.
 Positselski conjectured that one can and should go further: under suitable hypotheses, the cohomology ring should be Koszul in the strong homological sense \cite{PositselskiKoszulity}.
-Recent work by Min\'a\v{c}, Pasini, Quadrelli, and T\^an has vindicated this expectation dramatically: for all currently understood finitely generated maximal pro-$p$ quotients of absolute Galois groups, the mod-$p$ Galois cohomology is not only Koszul but enjoys much stronger ``enhanced'' versions of Koszulity, such as the PBW property and universal Koszulity \cite{MinacPasiniQuadrelliTan,MinacPalaistiPasiniTan}.
-These enhanced properties hold for large classes of fields (local and global fields, Pythagorean fields of ``elementary type''), and are preserved under natural constructions on pro-$p$ groups such as taking quotients, closed subgroups, and free products \cite{PalaistiThesis}.
+Recent work by Min\'a\v{c}, Pasini, Quadrelli, and T\^an has shown that for all currently understood finitely generated maximal pro-$p$ quotients of absolute Galois groups, the mod-$p$ Galois cohomology is not only Koszul but often enjoys stronger enhanced versions of Koszulity, such as universal Koszulity and, in many cases, the PBW property \cite{MinacPasiniQuadrelliTan,MinacPalaistiPasiniTan}.
+These enhanced properties hold for large classes of fields and are preserved under natural constructions on pro-$p$ groups such as taking quotients, closed subgroups, and free products \cite{PalaistiThesis}.

 Despite this progress, very little is known about how enhanced Koszul properties behave under \emph{composita} of fields.
-On the Galois side, composita correspond to amalgamated free products of maximal pro-$p$ Galois groups over a common closed subgroup, and their cohomology is controlled by a Mayer-Vietoris sequence.
-On the algebra side, this leads naturally to a ``fiber-product'' construction: one glues together degree-$1$ generators and quadratic relations from the factors over those from the intersection.
-While abstract versions of such constructions appear in the literature, the precise interaction with \emph{universal} Koszulity in the Galois cohomology setting has not been systematically studied.
-The present paper addresses this gap.
+On the Galois side, composita correspond to amalgamated free products of maximal pro-$p$ Galois groups over a common closed subgroup, and their cohomology is controlled by Mayer--Vietoris theory.
+On the algebra side, this leads naturally to a gluing construction: one combines degree-$1$ generators and quadratic relations from the factors over those from the intersection.
+While quadraticity itself is already known in the field-theoretic setting by Bloch--Kato, the finer interaction between such gluing procedures and \emph{universal} Koszulity in Galois cohomology has not been systematically studied.
+The present paper addresses this gap by providing both a structural description of the quadratic datum under composita and an explicit algebraic mechanism that propagates universal Koszulity across such gluing.